Learn to read, understand and interpret an income statement

 The income statement allows you to calculate the company's net profit, which can be positive or negative.
 It is important to understand that this table only takes into account the financial year in question, and thus allows the entrepreneur or decision-maker to know whether the company's current economic model is profitable or not, and to calculate certain ratios.

-Structure of the income statement
+Official structure of the income statement

 PRODUCTS CHARGES